Purcell Room, London

 The Vijay Iyer trio has been on the continent less than 24 hours.
 This is the first date of a month-long European tour.
 They seem a little stiff at first, but gradually relax into their music and allow it to breathe.
 There’s a long performance ahead, at least 100 minutes until the main set ends, and by then they’ve shed important degrees of formal reserve.

 Since my last concert review of this trio, from May 2012, few of the basics have changed.
 The trio’s setlist has been bought more up-to-date perhaps, with fewer compositions predating Accelerando, the latest album.
 But there are changes in essentials.
 The rapport between Iyer, bassist Stephan Crump and drummer Marcus Gilmore has deepened, and their interactions become more refined.
 Their sound is more than ever inimitable.

 That’s noticeable in Gilmore’s rhythm extrapolations, which are as idiosyncratic, and as essential for this music, as Denardo Coleman’s are for the later works of Ornette Coleman.
 Crump, on bass, marries clipped, incisive attack to a rich, resonant tonality.
-They leave Iyer so much space for melodic development that he can be also be sparing, yet powerful.
+They leave Iyer so much space for melodic development that he can be sparing, yet powerful.
 Their interactions are contrapuntal, sometimes even seeming a little disjointed, their time signatures changeable, but their collective rhythm follows a perceptible pulse.